marienz/nix-doom-emacs-unstraightened/README.md

   Doom Emacs.
 Defaults to this function `epkgs: [ ]` (no extra packages).
   For example to include Emacs package `treesit-grammars.with-all-grammars`:
   `extraPackages = epkgs: [ epkgs.treesit-grammars.with-all-grammars ];`.

+- `experimentalFetchTree`: fetch packages using `fetchTree`, which is more efficient but considered experimental in Nix (subject to changes which might break fetches).

 There are a few other settings but they are not typically useful.
 See the source.